Postgraduate Scholarship Skills

 In a nutshell

-The COVID-19 pandemic has highlighted the challenge in managing the complex forces and interrelationships that shape the health of the environment and the general public.
+The COVID-19 pandemic highlights the challenge in managing the complex forces and interrelationships that shape the health of the environment and the general public.
 Build the skills to become an advanced practitioner with our MSc Health and Global Environment postgraduate degree.